pysat/pysatMadrigal/CONTRIBUTING.md

 * Provide testing class methods with informative failure statements and descriptive, one-line docstrings
-* Block and inline comments should use proper English grammar and punctuation with the exception of single sentences in a block, which may then ommit the final period
+* Block and inline comments should use proper English grammar and punctuation with the exception of single sentences in a block, which may then omit the final period
+* When casting is necessary, use `np.int64` and `np.float64` to ensure operating system agnosticism